Skip to content

 Note

 The swerve module kit uses hex screws in Imperial sizes only.
-To avoid accidentally stripping screws, do not use any metric hex keys during swerve module assembly.
+To avoid accidentally stripping screws, do not use any metric hex keys during assembly.
 If you are using Bondhus hex tools, use only the yellow ones, not the red ones.

 Note